Drongelens Canal: The Zandleij sluice near Cromvoirt

 The Zandleij or Leij, is a small canal or canalized river that originates north of Tilburg.
 Just west of Cromvoirt it exits into the canal.
 The farmers north of this exit did not like this new end point for the Zandleij, because it limited their means of irrigation.
 Therefore, a sluice was constructed just opposite of the new exit, so water from the canal would flow into the bed of the Zandleij north of canal.

 The early twentieth century sluice is a beautiful riveted iron structure.
-It was operated by two big wheels that are connected via cogwheels and chains to two axels high up.
+It was operated by two big wheels that are connected via cogwheels and chains to two axles high up.
 These move the doors, that have heavy counterweights to ease operation.
 On the canal side are some more modern parts.
-The sluice was tendered in December 1910 In March 1911 preparations were made for constructing a culvert at the site.
+The sluice was tendered in December 1910.
+In March 1911 preparations were made for constructing a culvert at the site.